Washington Landlord Tenant Law

 - In some cases, the security deposit is returned when the tenant leaves the unit in top notch condition.
 This should be in writing and agreed upon with both the landlord and tenant beforehand.

-- If this is the case, the deposit should be returned within two weeks or the landlord must provide a written statement on why it is not being returned.
+- If this is the case, the deposit should be returned within 21 days or the landlord must provide a written statement on why it is not being returned.
+(RCW 59.18.280)

 - At this point, the tenant is allowed to make a claim and potentially sue the landlord for the deposit.